 Gulf Grouper, Mycteroperca jordani

-The Gulf Grouper is gray-brown in color, and is characterized by its “grouper-like” appearance, with the fourth and fifth dorsal spines being the longest, and when alive, a series of solid, irregular blotches radiating out from the face area.
-They have tails that are straight or slightly concave, rounded notched gill covers, and the fins that are tipped in white.
+The Gulf Groupers are gray-brown in color and characterized by their “grouper-like” appearance, with the fourth and fifth dorsal spines being the longest.
+A series of solid, irregular blotches radiate from the face area when they are alive.
+Their tails are straight or slightly concave, their gill covers are rounded and notched, and their fins are tipped in white.

-The Gulf Grouper, due to its size, strength, and food value is an intense object of game fishing.
-It is considered an excellent food fish and is sold commercially in numerous local fish markets commanding high prices and is one of the important food fishes of the Sea of Cortez.
+Due to its size, strength, and food value, the Gulf Groupers are an intense object of game fishing.
+They are considered an excellent food fish and are sold commercially in numerous local fish markets commanding high prices.
+They are one of the important food fish of the Sea of Cortez.

-The Gulf Grouper is currently considered to be an ENDANGERED SPECIES due to population decline of at least 50% over the past 30 years, directly attributed to intensive recreational fishing pressure.
-There is also a significant decline in the size of the fish boated.
+The Gulf Groupers are currently considered an ENDANGERED SPECIES due to their population decline of at least 50% over the past 30 years, directly attributed to intensive recreational fishing pressure.
+There has also been a significant decline in the size of the fish boated.
 This fishing pressure is likely to increase along with associated reef habitat destruction as greater investment in recreational fisheries occurs.
-It is a large species with high longevity and is caught at heavily fished spawning aggregations, both factors that make the species particularly vulnerable to overfishing.
-Historically it has dominated the rocky-reef fish community in terms of biomass comprising 45% of the total finfish production in the late 50′s to current levels of less than 1%.
-A generic table for Grouper that allows for the determination of the weight of fish from its length has been included with the hope that perhaps some fish can be handled as “catch and releases.”
+They are a large species with high longevity and are caught at heavily fished spawning aggregations, both factors making this species particularly vulnerable to overfishing.
+Historically they dominated the rocky-reef fish community in terms of biomass comprising 45% of the total finfish production in the late 50′s to the current levels of less than 1%.
+A generic table for Groupers allowing the determination of the weight of a fish from its length has been included with the hope that perhaps some fish will be handled as “catch and release.”